saitaiky/notebook/docs/docs/other/life-in-the-uk.md

 - Tolerance of those with different faiths and beliefs
 - Participation in community life

-Following the fundamental principles are **responsibilites and freedoms** which are shared by all those living in the UK and wich we expet all residents to respect.
+Following the fundamental principles are **responsibilites and freedoms** which are shared by all those living in the UK and which we expect all residents to respect.

 ## What is the UK